-A differential equation has constant coefficients if all coefficients (co-factors) of the dependent variable and its derivatives are constant (with respect to the independent variable).
+A differential equation has constant coefficients if in each term the coefficients (factors) of the dependent variable and its derivatives are constant (with respect to the independent variable).

 Establish which of the above differential equations a) - c) has constant coefficients.
-Answer: